PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 11:24:26
+Last updated: 2024-04-06 11:24:59
-Random Quote: There have always been men who found it easier to speak vows than to keep them.  -  Arys Oakheart
+Random Quote: Everyone sounds like Meryl Streep with a gun to their head. - Mike Ehrmantraut